openethereum/pwasm-tutorial/README.md

     pwasm_ethereum::ret(&b"result".to_vec());
 }
 ```
-### pwasm-std
+### pwasm-ethereum
-[pwasm-std](https://paritytech.github.io/pwasm-std/pwasm_std/) is the lightweight standard library.
-It implements common data structures, conversion utils and provides bindings to the runtime.
+[pwasm-ethereum](https://github.com/NikVolf/pwasm-ethereum) is a collection of bindings to interact with ethereum-like network.

 ## Building
 To make sure that everything is setup go to the `step-0` directory and run: